 Affluent areas like Paradise Valley and Scottsdale have significantly lower crime rates than Phoenix or the smaller community of Tolleson to the east.

 Overall, City-Data.com reports that the Phoenix area has a higher crime rate than 89 percent of U.S. cities.

 On the whole, Phoenix is a relatively safe city for visiting tourists, except for one thing.
-Phoenix is in the top 10 annually in the U.S. for auto thefts.
-So, lock your cars and do not leave valuables visible in the car.
+Phoenix is in the top ten annually in the U.S. for auto thefts.
+So, if you are in the central area of Phoenix, lock your car and do not leave valuables visible in the car.

-Experts say one of the best ways to prevent theft is to pay attention to where a vehicle is parked.
-Measures such as having a car alarm or parking closer to businesses in parking lots can help prevent theft.
+Experts say one of the best ways to prevent theft is to pay attention to where you park a vehicle.
+Measures such as having a car alarm or parking closer to lighted businesses in parking lots can help prevent theft.

-Over the decades, Phoenix has had a downward trend of killings.
+Over the decades, murders in Phoenix have trended downward.
 Out-of-the-ordinary incidents do affect the statistics.
 Notably, in 2016 Phoenix was plagued by a number of unrelated, multi-victim killings.
 A serial shooter claimed the lives of seven in 2016, and a 26-year-old man gunned down four members of his family before he was fatally shot by police.
 Most homicides are gun-related deaths, and many can be tied to drug activity.

 Knowing about the community where you are visiting and taking precautions to avoid high-crime areas at night, will reduce your chances of being a victim of violent crime.